 - Stir until the sugar has dissolved and continue boiling the mixture for about 10 minutes.

-- Stir the mixture frequently to make sure that it doesn’t stick to the bottom of the pan.
+- Stir the mixture frequently (and carefully) to make sure that it doesn’t stick to the bottom of the pan.

 - If any froth appears on the surface of the mixture, skim this off with a large spoon.